ccdavis/mapper/README.md

 A Rust application for generating and displaying procedural maps with both CLI and GUI interfaces using the Slint framework.

+This is my first true vibe-coded app.
+It's mainly meant to show how to set up a Rust Slint UI application that can build for multiple platforms at once.
+I've tested on Linux and Windows.
+The map generation was just the only interesting thing I could think to put into a GUI application that wouldn't get too complicated.

+The maps are so-so currently.
+They have labels (testing the cross platform fonts.)
+There are roads, rivers, lakes, oceans and cities with populations.
+The terrain is generated with a noise algorithm and a bunch of hacks to make it look more realistic, only sort successfully.

 ## Features

 - **File Menu**: Start map generation and Exit options